New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications

 Furthermore, the optimization design is not complete with the derived water-filling solutions as the solutions contain unknown parameters such as water levels.
 In other words, the solutions are still in \textit{implicit form}.
 Thus, an important second step in obtaining the water-filling solution of an optimization problem is to find a practical algorithm.
-This step has not been given sufficient attention and in general has been ignored.
+This step has not been given sufficient attention and in some cases has been ignored.
 Generally speaking, water-filling solutions consist of two major components, i.e., water level and water bottom, and a traditional imagery of puring is to pour water over a pool with different bottoms \cite{Cover2006}.
-Based on this analogy, several practical water-filling algorithms have been proposed \cite{PeterHe2013,Antonio2014,PeterHe2014,PeterHeTWC2018, PeterHeTSG2018,PeterHeTVT2018,PeterHe2015,Bjornson2010,Dai2012,Katoh1979,PeterHe2017,FFGaoTSP,Xingchinascience,XingTSP2016}. {They generally differ from each other from many perspectives, e.g., design logics, mathematical formulas, algorithm structures, computation complexity and so on.
-It is because water-filling algorithms are usually designed for a specific optimization problem.
-A unified water-filling design framework is proposed in \cite{PeterHe2013} based an interesting geometric understanding of water-filling operation for throughput maximization under various constraints.
-That work opens a door for unifiedly understanding various kinds of power constraints on throughput maximization water-filling algorithm designs instead of case-by-case discussions.
-This interesting and important work motivates us to investigate water-filling algorithms from a unified viewpoint.}
+Based on this analogy, several practical water-filling algorithms have been proposed \cite{PeterHe2013,Antonio2014,PeterHe2014,PeterHeTWC2018, PeterHeTSG2018,PeterHeTVT2018,PeterHe2015,Bjornson2010,Dai2012, Katoh1979,PeterHe2017,FFGaoTSP}.
+They generally differ from each other in many perspectives, e.g., optimization objectives and constraints, design logics, algorithm structures, computational complexity and so on.
+Usually water-filling algorithms are designed on a case-by-case basis.
+Interestingly, an efficient water-filling design framework is proposed in \cite{PeterHe2013} based on a geometric understanding of the water-filling operation.
+It generally applies to the throughput maximization under various constraints.

 In this paper, we provide a new viewpoint on water-filling solutions.
-It has three major advantages: 1) it helps the understanding of water-filling results; 2) it avoids tedious and challenging manipulations of KKT conditions; and 3) it leads to efficient algorithms to find the solution values. {Based on this new understanding, a unified water-filling algorithm design framework is proposed from an algebraic viewpoint instead of the geometric viewpoint in \cite{PeterHe2013}.
-Moreover, in our work the optimization problems with general objective function and general power constraints are taken into account.} The main contributions are summarized as follows.
+It has three major advantages: 1) it helps the understanding of water-filling results; 2) it avoids tedious and challenging manipulations of KKT conditions; and 3) it leads to efficient algorithms to find the solution values.
+Based on this new understanding, a unified water-filling algorithm design framework is proposed from an algebraic viewpoint instead of the geometric viewpoint in \cite{PeterHe2013}.
+The unified framework is general and applicable for various complicated communication optimization problems including but not limited to throughput maximization and mean-squared-error (MSE) minimization under general power constraints.
+The main contributions are summarized as follows.

 \begin{itemize} \item We provide a novel understanding from a dynamic perspective for optimization problems with water-filling solutions.
 In contrast with the traditional approach, this viewpoint can avoid tedious manipulations of KKT conditions in deriving water-filling solutions and greatly simplify water-filling algorithm design.